RabidMexican/image-treatment-2/README.md

 ## Group 19 Unit Testing
 ### Ben Pocklington &amp; Victor Bonny

-Create a new application based on your previous projects.
+"Create a new application based on your previous projects.
 We want a program that does 0 to 3 filters and 0 to 3 edge detections.
-The code must have the maximum possible code coverage.
+The code must have the maximum possible code coverage."

 ## Requriements
 1. Load an image from the disk